 - 1. Discuss the concept of Patent Application. - 2.
 What do you mean by Examination of Patent Application? - 3.
+Discuss the types of examination of Patent Application.

-Discuss the types of examination of Patent Application. - 4.
-What is Single Inventive Concept? - 5.
-Discuss the Re-Issue and Re-Examination of Patent.
+٥. Discuss the types of examination of Fatent Application.
+4. What is Single Inventive Concept?
+5. Discuss the Re-Issue and Re-Examination of Patent.